henfrydls/Portafolio-Manager/README.md

 **Services in Staging/Prod:**

 - Django app (Gunicorn): Port 8000 (internal only) ❌ No direct access
-- Nginx: <http://127.0.0.1:8080/> ✅ Only access point
+- Nginx: <http://127.0.0.1:80/> or <http://127.0.0.1/> ✅ Only access point (may require admin privileges)
 - Postgres: `db` service (internal only)
 - Redis: `redis` service (internal only)
 - LibreTranslate: internal only

 **How it works:** Using `-f docker-compose.yml` explicitly ignores the override file, so port 8000 is NOT exposed to the host.
-All traffic goes through Nginx on port 8080.
+All traffic goes through Nginx on port 80.

+**Note:** Port 80 may require administrator/root privileges on some systems.
+See troubleshooting section if you get "Permission denied" errors.

-### 🌐 How Ports Work: From `localhost:8080` to `tudominio.com`
+### 🌐 How Ports Work: From `localhost:80` to `tudominio.com`

-**Question:** Why do we use `:8080` locally but production URLs like `tudominio.com` don't have a port?
+**Question:** Why use port 80 locally and how does it relate to production URLs without ports?

 **Answer:** HTTP/HTTPS have **default ports** that browsers automatically use: